What is a DMARC Record?

 A DMARC record also tells the servers that touch your email on its way to its final destination to send XML reports back to the reporting email address listed in the DMARC record.
 These reports provide insight on how your email is moving through the ecosystem and allow you to identify everything that is using your email domain.

-More information on publishing DMARC records can be found here.
+You can find more information on publishing DMARC records here.

 RUA is reporting that provides an aggregate view of all of a domain’s traffic.
 The other option is RUF reports that are redacted forensic copies of the individual emails that are not 100% compliant with DMARC.
 While RUA reports show the traffic of the email, RUF reports contain snippets from the actual emails themselves.
 While RUA reporting is all that is needed for DMARC deployment, more advanced users may also add the RUF tag, which will send more sensitive information.